Mental Health Support for the Healthcare Workforce

 As healthcare and mental health leaders share implementation strategies and practices in real time, ICSI collects and curates them to build a shared knowledge network.

-We’re proud to announce that the new Mental Health Playbook is now available for everyone.
 The Mental Health Playbook walks you through key steps to assess, plan and implement an organization-wide strategy that supports the current and long-term mental and emotional health of your workforce.

 Clinician Well-being programs during COVID-19, including new bereavement policy